pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 broad concepts and encompass both specific cases of botanical or zoological nomenclature as well as purely taxonomic and informative use.
 We believe these concepts to be adequately granular for the purposes of reasoning in OpenBiodiv.
-The main objective we want achieve is to encode information about the preferred name to use for a given taxonomic concept lineage.
+The main objective we want to achieve is to encode information about the preferred name to use for a given taxonomic concept lineage.

 ```
 <<Vocabulary Taxonomic Statuses>>=